Environmental & Water Resources Engineering

 * Transfer Credits

-No more than six graduate credits can be transferred from courses taken before the student enters the Environmental and Water Resources Engineering Program.
+No more than six graduate credits can be transferred from courses taken at another institution.

-The coursework option is designed to be completed in 9 to 12 months; no financial aid is available for this degree This option is only open to students with prior undergraduate engineering degrees.
+The coursework option is designed to be completed in 9 to 12 months; and therefore it is not intended for those receiving an assistantship or research fellowship.

 Core Courses.
 The core courses are the same as listed for the Research Option.

 Electives.
-There must be at least 21 credits of graduate electives (500 or higher level).
-At least 2 of these credits must be at the 600 level or higher to meet the UMass Graduate School MS degree requirement of at least 12 graduate credits at the 600 level or higher (the 10 credits of required courses are all at the 600 or higher level).
+There must be at least 26 credits of graduate electives (500 or higher level).
+At least 2 of these credits must be at the 600 level or higher to meet the UMass Graduate School MS degree requirement of at least 12 graduate credits at the 600 level or higher (the 5 credits of required courses are all at the 600 or higher level).
+As with the research option, students may take electives in other departments at the University; however, no more than 9 graduate credits taken outside of the CEE Department can be counted toward the 31 credit requirement.

 Typical course scheduling is shown below: